Why do we feel compelled to play the hero and not the guide when we all look to a trusted guide when we need help?

 The experts invited onto every podcast must have been heroes in their respective organisations to have achieved so much.

-So why do we feel compelled to list our achievements and play the hero?
+Should we feel compelled to list our achievements and play the guide?

 We’ve been conditioned to sell ourselves through CVs, job applications and bios to impress.
 To make us stand out.
 It’s the equivalent in the animal world of puffing out our chests and fanning our tail feathers.
 Such exhibitionism makes animal species look bigger and better.